hutch120/fundoss/README.md

 - Build and strenghen the OSS community and avoid [this](https://github.com/pedronauck/docz/issues/1634).
 - Inspired in part by the [experiment by Feross](https://feross.org/funding-experiment-recap/)
 - You don't have to look far for very popular underfunded projects.
-- The OpenLayers mapping library is used for mapping.
+- The OpenLayers package is used for mapping.
 Despite an amazing community it is maintained by a few dedicated individuals all with other jobs.
 It has about 100,000 weekly downloads on NPM, yet the OpenCollective funding amounts to less than two coffees a day (~$8)
 - Take [MouseTrap](https://github.com/ccampbell/mousetrap) as an example, 15K users 10K stars and a [Github issue lists](https://github.com/ccampbell/mousetrap/issues) full of feature requests that are unanswered by maintainers.
 No releases to MouseTrap in over 6 months and no major commits in well over a year with some features broken in major browsers.

 ## Definitions